Phase transition in one-dimensional excitable media with variable interaction range: Critical CCA and FCA

 where the left hand side equals that of (\ref{flux}).
 It remains to verify that for any $x\in \mathbb{Z}$,

 for any $x\in \mathbb{Z}$.
-The argument is based on the particle system expansion and Lemma \ref{AQPS}; namely, the left hand side of (\ref{eq:pf_flux}) equals the ``flux'' of particles, which we define it to be the net change in the number of $\R$ particles minus $\L$ particles on edge $(x,x+1)$ from time $t$ to $t+1$.
+The argument is based on the arrow process; namely, the left hand side of (\ref{eq:pf_flux}) equals the ``flux'' of particles, which we define it to be the net change in the number of right arrows minus left arrows on edge $(x,x+1)$ from time $t$ to $t+1$.

-\qquad First assume that $x$ excites $x+1$ at time $t$, so $x$ blinks at time $t$ and is not excited at the same time, so the right hand side of (\ref{eq:pf_flux}) equals $-1$.
-The assumption yields that edge $(x,x+1)$ has only $\R$ particles, and its bottom $\R$ particle is released at time $t$; since $x$ is not excited at time $t$, there is no $\R$ particle released from $(x-1,x)$, so $(x,x+1)$ loses one $\R$ particle during the transition $X_{t}\mapsto X_{t+1}$.
-Then by Lemma \ref{AQPS}, the left hand side of (\ref{eq:pf_flux}) also equals $-1$, as desired.
+First assume that $x$ excites $x+1$ at time $t$, so $x$ blinks at time $t$ and is not excited at the same time, so the right hand side of (\ref{eq:pf_flux}) equals $-1$.
+The assumption yields that edge $(x,x+1)$ has only right arrows, and its bottom right arrow is released at time $t$; since $x$ is not excited at time $t$, there is no right arrow released from $(x-1,x)$, so $(x,x+1)$ loses one right arrow during the transition $\xi_{t}\mapsto \xi_{t+1}$.
+Then using the arrow dynamics, the left hand side of (\ref{eq:pf_flux}) also equals $-1$, as desired.
 Second, suppose that $x$ does not excite $x+1$, but $x+1$ is excited by $x+2$ at time $t$.
-If $x$ is also excited by $x-1$ at time $t$, then no particle leaves the edge $(x,x+1)$, but there is both an incoming $\L$ particle from the right and an $\R$ particle from the left, which annihilate each other.
+If $x$ is also excited by $x-1$ at time $t$, then no particle leaves the edge $(x,x+1)$, but there is both an incoming left arrow from the right and an right arrow from the left, which annihilate each other.
 Thus the flux is zero as asserted.
 Lastly, suppose that $x+1$ is excited by $x+2$ but $x$ is not excited by $x-1$.
 Then $x$ is not excited at time $t$, so the right hand side of (\ref{eq:pf_flux}) equals $-1$.
-Indeed, no $\R$ particle is released from $(x-1,x)$ and a $\L$ particle is released from $(x+1,x+2)$ at time $t$, so either this incoming $\L$ particle annihilates the bottom $\R$ particle on $(x,x+1)$ if any, or occupies the empty queue at $(x,x+1)$; in both cases, the flux on $(x,x+1)$ is $-1$.
+Indeed, no right arrow is released from $(x-1,x)$ and a left arrow is released from $(x+1,x+2)$ at time $t$, so either this incoming left arrow annihilates the bottom right arrow on $(x,x+1)$ if any, or occupies the empty queue at $(x,x+1)$; in both cases, the flux on $(x,x+1)$ is $-1$.
 This shows the assertion. \end{proof}

-\qquad The previous observation immediately yields that the tournament expansion for FCA dynamics does follow a tournament-like time evolution where local maxima affect their neighbors only when they blink:
+The previous observation immediately yields that the tournament expansion for the critical excitable media does follow a tournament-like time evolution where local maxima subsume neighboring sites.